More financial help

 Anyone can apply if they:

-- Are between the ages of 15 and 21
+· are between the ages of 16 and 25

-- Have little or no formal support from social services or through Self Directed Support
+People who have little or no formal support from Social Work Services or through Self Directed Support (SDS) will be prioritised.

 Cinema card

 The CEA Card is issued to disabled cinemagoers by the UK Cinema Association and allows someone to accompany them for free.
-They will need to provide proof they are receiving Disability Living Allowance (DLA) or Personal Independence Payment (PIP), complete an online application form, and supply a passport-type photograph.
+They will need to provide proof they are receiving Child Disability Payment or Adult Disability Payment, complete an online application form, and supply a passport-type photograph.
 There is a £6 administration fee and the card is valid for a year from the date of issue.

 Apply for the CEA Card online.